busracikla/sample_project/README.md

     1. getting the data and labels
     2. splitting data into train & test
-    3. training & validating the model
+    3. training & testing the model

 ## Structure

-The structure of the notebooks directory: <br>
+The structure of the "notebooks" directory: <br>

     * exploration folder: It contains some notebooks which are not included into pipeline but are used in exploration/analysis part.
     * 00_prepare_transaction_data.ipynb
     * 01_label_data.ipynb
+    * 02_extract_features.ipynb
+    * 03_train_test_split.ipynb
+    * 04_classification_model.ipynb
     * index.ipynb

+There is also "data" folder which has csv files in the same path where "notebooks" folder is. <br>